 Speed is critical when it comes to making money online.
 The average user waits about 7 seconds or less for a website to load before exiting the page.

 If your website takes more than that to load entirely, then it's one of the reasons why your website is not getting customers.

 It is claimed that AliExpress reduced their load speed by 36% and recorded a 10.5% increase in revenue.

 That's millions of dollars in revenue!

-You should know that people are very busy in their lives, and they don’t have the time to wait for your website to load fully.
+You should know that people are very busy in their lives, and they don't have the extra time for your website to load.

 Both of them show you exactly why your website is slow, but Gtmetrix goes a step further to provide tips on how you can improve your score, especially if you use WordPress.